pandas-dev/pandas/doc/source/gotchas.rst

    ser

    #.
 Create a Dataframe from the Series
-   df4 = ser.to_frame('nearest_neighbors')
+   df = ser.to_frame('nearest_neighbors')
-   df4
+   df

-   # All steps in one stack
+All steps in one stack

+.. ipython:: python

+   df = (dframe.concat([df[['name','opponent']], pd.DataFrame(nearest_neighbors)], axis=1)
-   df4 = (df2.set_index(['name', 'opponent'])
+	   .set_index(['name', 'opponent'])
            .stack()
            .reset_index(level=2, drop=True)
            .to_frame('nearest_neighbors'))
-   df4
+   df

 Example of exploding a list embedded in a dataframe:

 .. ipython:: python

-   df = pd.DataFrame({'name': ['A.J.
+   dframe = pd.DataFrame({'name': ['A.J.
 Price'] * 3,
                       'opponent': ['76ers', 'blazers', 'bobcats'],
                       'nearest_neighbors': [['Zach LaVine', 'Jeremy Lin', 'Nate Robinson', 'Isaia']] * 3}, columns=['name','opponent','nearest_neighbors'])
+   dframe

+Create an index with the "parent" columns to be included in the final Dataframe

+.. ipython:: python

+   df = dframe.set_index(['name', 'opponent'])
    df

-   #.
-Create an index with the "parent" columns to be included in the final Dataframe
-   df2 = df.set_index(['name', 'opponent'])
-   df2

-   #.
 Transform the column with lists into series, which become columns in a new Dataframe.
-   #    Note that only the index from the original df is retained -
+  Note that only the index from the original df is retained -

+.. ipython:: python

-   #    any other columns in the original df are not part of the new df
+  any other columns in the original df are not part of the new df df = df.nearest_neighbors.apply(pd.Series) df
-   df3 = df2.nearest_neighbors.apply(pd.Series)
-   df3

-   #.
 Stack the new columns as rows; this creates a new index level we'll want to drop in the next step.
-   #    Note that at this point we have a Series, not a Dataframe
+  Note that at this point we have a Series, not a Dataframe

+.. ipython:: python

-   ser = df3.stack()
+   ser = df.stack()
    ser

    #.
 Drop the extraneous index level created by the stack